WTVC

 WTVC (channel 9) is a television station in Chattanooga, Tennessee, United States, affiliated with ABC and Fox.
-The station is owned by Sinclair Broadcast Group, and maintains studios on Benton Drive in Chattanooga; its transmitter is located on Signal Mountain in the town of Walden.
+It is owned by Sinclair Broadcast Group alongside CW affiliate WFLI-TV (channel 53) and co-managed with WDSI-TV (channel 61).
+The three stations share studios on Benton Drive in Chattanooga; WTVC's transmitter is located on Signal Mountain in the town of Walden.

-Sinclair also provides some engineering functions for Chattanooga-licensed True Crime Network/Comet affiliate WDSI-TV, channel 61 (owned by New Age Media) and Cleveland-licensed dual CW/MyNetworkTV affiliate WFLI-TV, channel 53 (owned by MPS Media and operated by New Age Media under a local marketing agreement (LMA)) and programs the latter station.
-WDSI-TV and WFLI-TV maintain separate facilities on East Main Street (SR 8/US 41/US 76) in Chattanooga's Highland Park section; master control and some internal operations for the two stations are based at WTVC's studios.

 In addition to its main digital signal, WTVC can be seen off-air on a low-power, Class A repeater, WPDP-CD (channel 25).
-Licensed to Cleveland and owned by New Age Media, this station has a transmitter on Oswald Dome in unincorporated Polk County (northeast of Benton) in the Cherokee National Forest.
+Licensed to Cleveland, Tennessee, this station has a transmitter on Oswald Dome in unincorporated Polk County (northeast of Benton) in the Cherokee National Forest.

-Although parts of the Chattanooga market are in the Central Time Zone, all schedules are listed in Eastern Time.